Contrarian Corpus

 Notes

 Classic Elliott activist playbook: constructive-analytical framing paired with pointed CEO-quote contradiction (p.18 highlights Brennan's 'Driving top line growth is the number one priority' against the deck's thesis that growth-for-growth's-sake is destroying ROIC).
-Strong SCQA: core is great, new initiatives are value-destructive, REIT conversion + opex cuts unlock $52–$77.
-Waterfall charts on p.4, p.22, and p.29 are the narrative spine — each 'Recent $25' bar acts as a persistent anchor while stacking upside blocks.
-Deck accompanies a proxy solicitation for the 2011 Annual Meeting with a four-person director slate (p.38) emphasizing REIT experience (Antenucci ex-Catellus, Schulweis ex-Town and Country).
-Sector coded as real_estate because the entire thesis frames IRM as a misclassified real estate business; at the time of the deck it was still classified industrials/business services.
+Waterfall on p.4 ($25 to $77) is the narrative spine, re-drawn on p.21, p.22, p.28 and p.29 with the relevant bar highlighted as each section builds the case.
+Stake is not disclosed in this document.
+Sector coded real_estate because the entire thesis reframes IRM as a misclassified real estate business; at the time of the deck IRM was still classified as industrials/business services.
+Deck accompanies a proxy solicitation with a four-person director slate (p.38) heavily skewed toward REIT-conversion experience (Antenucci ex-Catellus, Schulweis ex-Town and Country).